Chandrashekhar Agashe: Legacy

 In July 1977, the founder of the Mahrashtriya Mandal of Pune, Shivrampant Damle, established the Chandrashekhar Agashe College of Physical Education in Gultekdi, Pune, honoring Agashe posthumously.
 Agashe was further honored when the Pune Municipal Corporation renamed the street in Shaniwar Peth, Pune where his family had maintained a traditional brahmin Wada upon relocating to Pune, as the Chandrashekhar Agashe Road.
+In 1982, his heirs under the C. G. Agashe Trust donated towards the research of biology and life sciences to the Agharkar Research Institute.

-In 1993/94, the Brihan Maharashtra College of Commerce celebrated its golden jubilee by commissioning the Chandrashekhar Govind Agashe Business Motivation, Training and Research Centre (CGA – BMTRC) in his honor, which was inaugurated in August 1998.
+In 1992, Agashe was the subject of a biography written by his second-eldest daughter Shakuntala Karandikar.
+In 1993/94, the Brihan Maharashtra College of Commerce celebrated its golden jubilee by commissioning the Chandrashekhar Govind Agashe Business Motivation, Training and Research Centre (CGA – BMTRC) in his honour, which was inaugurated in August 1998, with the C. G. Agashe Trust donating ₹125,000 and establishing the C. G. Agashe Prize for economics.
+In 1997, Agashe became the namesake of his great-grandson Chandrashekhar Agashe II.